 Mast Cell Tumor Dog Life Expectancy

 There are a few things to consider when it comes to the life expectancy for a dog with a mast cell tumor.
 The first, as you might expect, comes with finding it early.
-If the stage and grade of the tumor is relatively early, then the prognosis can be better.
+If the stage and grade of the tumor are relatively early, then the prognosis can be better.

 This also depends on the treatment that the dog receives.
 In some cases, owners simply cannot afford the treatments required for an illness like this.
 It's understandable, if unfortunate.
 However, if the dog can receive treatment quickly and appropriately, then it increases their chances of survival.

 Unfortunately, if the tumor is found at stage 4 or later, then the prognosis becomes much worse.
 Many dogs can have a life expectancy that is less than a year, even if you can opt for aggressive treatment methods.

 Keep in mind that a lump or bump on your dog may not always turn out to be mast cell cancer, or it may be at a stage that is very treatable.
 Getting them in as quickly as possible can allow for a better prognosis for just about any cause.

 When it comes to determining the correct treatment of a mast cell tumor, naturally the stage and grade will play into what needs to be done.

 One aspect that sets mast cell tumors apart is that they engage with higher amounts of histamine.
 Consequently, if the area becomes too irritated then an extreme reaction can result.
 Because of that, it's likely that your vet may prescribe some antihistamines to your dog to help avoid that.
 This will also seek to protect organs that may be subject to a large release of histamine.